-This fortress guarding the entrance to Manila Bay was the scene of the last gallant stand of the outnumbered American-Filipino force which surrendered to the overwhelming Japanese invaders 6 May 1942.
+This fortress guarding the entrance to Manila Bay marked the scene of the last gallant stand of the outnumbered American-Filipino force which surrendered to the overwhelming Japanese invaders on 6 May 1942.

-Auguilla Bay (AVG-58) was reclassified ACV-58, 20 August 1942 and launched as Corregidor on 12 May 1943 by Kaiser Co., Inc., Vancouver, Wash., under a Maritime Commission contract; sponsored by Mrs. J. Hallett; reclassified CVE-58 on 15 July 1943 acquired by the Navy 31 August 1943; and commissioned the same day, Captain R. L. Bowman in command.
+Aircraft escort vessel Auguilla Bay (AVG-58) was reclassified to an auxiliary aircraft carrier (ACV-58) on 20 August 1942; laid down on 17 December 1942, by Kaiser Co., Inc., of Vancouver, Wash., under a Maritime Commission contract; launched as Corregidor on 12 May 1943 sponsored by Mrs. J. Hallett; reclassified to an escort aircraft carrier (CVE-58) on 15 July 1943; acquired by the Navy on 31 August 1943; and commissioned the same day, Capt.
+R. L. Bowman in command.

-Clearing San Diego 26 October 1943, Corregidor joined Carrier Division 24 at Pearl Harbor for air strikes in the Gilbert Islands invasion from 10 November to 6 December.
+Clearing San Diego, Calif., on 26 October 1943, Corregidor joined Carrier Division 24 at Pearl Harbor, T.H., for air strikes in the Gilbert Islands invasion (10 November–6 December).
 She returned to San Diego to undergo repairs and load aircraft and men, then resumed operations out of Pearl Harbor with her division.
-From 22 January to 3 March 1944 she sailed in the Marshalls operation, providing air cover for the invasion of Kwajalein.
+She then (22 January–3 March 1944) sailed in the Marshalls operation, providing air cover for the invasion of Kwajalein.

-Corregidor put to sea 11 March 1944 for Guadalcanal, arriving 21 March.
-With the 3d Fleet, she sortied 30 March to provide air cover for the landings on Emirau Island, returning to Port Purvis 14 April.
-Two days later she sailed to join the 7th Fleet for air operations at Hollandia between 22 and 26 April, then put in to Manus Island for replenishment and antisubmarine patrols until 4 May.
-Embarking Commander, Carrier Division 24 for the Marianas operation, Corregidor provided combat air patrols and antiaircraft support for the invasion of Saipan from 15 to 25 June, accounting for at least eight enemy planes.
-She covered the logistics force off Eniwetok from 1 to 3 July, then aided in the softening up bombardment of Guam and provided air cover for the invasion until 28 July when she returned to San Diego for overhaul.
+Corregidor put to sea on 11 March 1944 for Guadalcanal in the Solomons, arriving on 21 March.
+With the Third Fleet, she sortied on 30 March to provide air cover for the landings on Emirau Island in the Bismarcks, returning to Port Purvis on 14 April.
+Two days later she sailed to join the Seventh Fleet for air operations at Hollandia (22–26 April), then put in to Seeadler Harbor at Manus Island for replenishment and antisubmarine patrols until 4 May.
+Embarking Commander, Carrier Division 24, for the Marianas operation, Corregidor provided combat air patrols and antiaircraft support for the invasion of Saipan (15–25 June), accounting for as many as eight enemy planes.
+She covered the logistics force off Eniwetok (1–3 July), then aided in the softening up bombardment of Guam and provided air cover for the invasion until 28 July when she returned to San Diego for overhaul.

-Returning to Pearl Harbor 4 May 1945, Corregidor was assigned duty as a training ship in Hawaii, conducting carrier pilot qualifications until the end of the war.
-From 2 October 1945 to 10 January 1946 she alternated this duty with three voyages from Pearl Harbor to San Diego to return homeward-bound servicemen.
-Corregidor cleared San Diego 18 January 1946 for Norfolk, arriving 4 February.
-Here she was placed out of commission in reserve 30 July 1946.
+Returning to Pearl Harbor on 4 May 1945, Corregidor served as a training ship in Hawaiian waters, conducting carrier pilot qualifications until the end of the war.
+From 2 October 1945 to 10 January 1946 she alternated this duty with three voyages from Pearl Harbor to San Diego to return homeward-bound servicemen during Operation Magic Carpet.
+Corregidor cleared San Diego on 18 January 1946 for Norfolk, arriving on 4 February.
+Here she was placed out of commission in reserve on 30 July 1946.

-Recommissioned 19 May 1951 Corregidor was assigned to operate with the Military Sea Transportation Service.
-She ferried men, aircraft and aviation cargo to NATO nations under the Mutual Defense Assistance Plan but also made five voyages through the Panama Canal to bring men and cargo to the United Nations forces in Korea in 1952, 1953, and 1954.
-Corregidor was reclassified CVU-58 on 12 June 1955.
-When the Lebanon crisis broke in the summer of 1958, Corregidor was at Brindisi, Italy, and immediately lifted two reconnaissance planes of the 24th Infantry, USA, and 10 helicopters to support the landings in Lebanon.
-Returning to the United States, Corregidor was decommissioned 4 September 1958 and sold 28 April 1959.
+Recommissioned on 19 May 1951 Corregidor was assigned to operate with the Military Sea Transportation Service.
+She ferried men, aircraft and aviation cargo to NATO nations under the Mutual Defense Assistance Plan but also made five voyages through the Panama Canal to bring men and cargo to the United Nations forces fighting the Korean War in 1952, 1953, and 1954.
+Corregidor was reclassified to a utility aircraft carrier (CVU-58) on 12 June 1955.
+When the Lebanon crisis broke in the summer of 1958, Corregidor lay at Brindisi, Italy, and immediately lifted two reconnaissance planes of the 24th Infantry, USA, and 10 helicopters to support the landings in Lebanon.
+Returning to the United States, Corregidor was decommissioned on 4 September 1958 and sold on 28 April 1959.

 Corregidor received four battle stars for World War II service.